jdelkins/vim-perlbrws/README.markdown

 Bugs
 ----

-* Currently has some issue with directory path elements that contain spaces.
+* I recently noticed some issue with directory path elements that contain spaces.
+I think this is resolved now, but demons lurk.
 * Although in the past I used this on Windows platforms, I haven't tested it on windows in some years.
 There are probably a few bugs specific to that configuration.
 * Pretty slow for how simple it is.
 It probably should be re-written in ruby but I don't know that language at all.
 * Antequated and naive VimL style.
-I think this was written originally in the Vim 5 era and updates have been ...err... sporatic and minimalistic.
+I think this was written originally in the Vim 5 era and updates have been ... sporatic and minimalistic.
+Bascially the code is a mess and needs some TLC.